DIPlib/diplib/doc/src/DIPimage/09_mex_files.md

 take an `mxArray` pointer as input, validate it, and output a value of the appropriate type.
 If the validation fails, an exception is thrown.

-There exist also a series of `dml::GetArray` functions that to the reverse process: they take a value of any type typically returned by a *DIPlib* function, and convert it to an `mxArray`, returning its pointer.
+There exist also a series of `dml::GetArray` functions that do the reverse process: they take a value of any type typically returned by a *DIPlib* function, and convert it to an `mxArray`, returning its pointer.
 Note that *MATLAB* always takes care of freeing any `mxArray` objects created by the MEX-file, there is no need